spwhitton/git-remote-gcrypt/README.rst

     gpg --export KEYID1 > <path-to-keyring>
     git config gcrypt.keyring <path-to-keyring>

   ..
-NOTE:: We use the user's gnupg configuration for `cipher-algo` and so on!
+NOTE:: The user's gnupg configuration for encryption algorithms are used.
-            Check your keys and key preferences, see `man gpg`.
+            Check your keys and preferences, see `man gpg`.

 + All readers of the repository must have their pubkey included in the keyring used when pushing.
 All writers must have the complete